Seneca-345305/Sections-NAA-NBB-and-NRA/NRA/readme.md

 #  Lecture recordings
-I strongly recommend watching the other section's recordings as well View the recordings on BigBlueButton (online session or the following playlist:
+I strongly recommend watching the other section's recordings as well View the recordings on Microsoft Teams (online session or the following playlist:

 * [Playlist On Youtube]()